hungpham2511/hungpham2511.github.io/_posts/2018-11-30-derivation-sea.md

 published: true
 ---

-In this note, I derive the Equation of Motion for a 1-dimensional Serial Elastic Actuator (SEA).
+This note shows how I derive the Equation of Motion (EoM) for a 1-dimensional Serial Elastic Actuator (SEA).
+The main goal is not about the EoM, but rather how can one use a computer algebra system (CAS) to derive equation of motion very easily.

-You might wonder what is SEA, and why would I care about them?

-A SEA is a kind of actuator that has a relatively soft spring attached to it.
-The main use of SEA is to reduce impact between the motor with the environment.
+A SEA is a kind of actuator--robot joint--that has a relatively soft spring attached to it, with the goal of reducing impact between the motor with the environment.
 It allows the engineer to use very high gain in the motor's controller, and thus allows high precision when needed.

-It is interesting to note that there are two applications in robotics that SEA are indispensable, but are often known under a different name.
-These are the Remote Compliance Center in robotic assembly and the spring-at-the-ankle in humanoids.
+It is interesting to note that there are two applications in robotics that SEA are indispensable, but are often known under a different name: the Remote Compliance Center in robotic assembly and the spring-at-the-ankle in humanoids.

-I have two objectives in writing this note:
-- for my own reference, in the future;
-- introduce how can one use a computer algebra system (CAS) to derive equation of motion very easily; of course, this is also for my own reference in the future.

 # The 1D Serial Elastic Actuator model